 the center of a planned widening of FM 1103 between Weil and I-35.

 Possible future toll-free "enhancements" to FM 1103 are still included

 is important to note that this project is being undertaken solely by

 the City of Cibolo and its partner TTC, which is a private company.

-TxDOT is not involved in the planning or development of this project in
+is not directly involved in the planning or development of this

 state or federal funding associated with it.